NASA’s MAIA satellite mission will investigate the effects of particulate matter air pollution on human health.

 The Science Behind MAIA’s Measurements

-To distinguish aerosol particle types, MAIA’s specialized digital camera will capture sunlight reflecting off Earth and its atmosphere.
-MAIA’s coated and polished aluminum mirrors allow the camera to record light in 14 spectral bands, many more wavelengths than a typical digital camera, allowing it to capture visible light as well as ultraviolet, near-infrared, and shortwave-infrared.
+To distinguish aerosol particle types, MAIA’s specialized digital camera will observe sunlight reflecting off Earth and its atmosphere.
+The instrument’s coated and polished aluminum mirrors will allow the camera to record light in 14 spectral bands -- many more wavelengths than a typical digital camera -- allowing it to capture visible light as well as ultraviolet, near-infrared, and shortwave-infrared.
 These wavelengths are needed because tiny particles tend to scatter light most efficiently at wavelengths similar to their own size.
 Shorter-wavelength visible spectral bands provide information on the smallest particles (PM2.5 and smaller), while shortwave-infrared bands provide information on larger aerosol types, like dust and volcanic ash.
 Ultraviolet wavelengths are sensitive to absorption of sunlight by particles containing certain mineral and organic matter types.

 The electromagnetic spectrum